Aaadddiii6/pathshala/README.md

 3.  **Environment Variables:**

-    - This project requires an API key for Together AI.
+    - This project requires an API key for Gemini AI.
 It's currently hardcoded in `src/layouts/chatbot/index.js`.
 For development, this might be acceptable, but for production or sharing, you **MUST** use environment variables.
 Create a `.env` file in the root directory and add your key:

     ```
-    REACT_APP_TOGETHER_API_KEY=your_together_ai_api_key_here
+    REACT_APP_GEMINI_API_KEY=your_gemini_ai_api_key_here
     ```

-    - Update the code in `src/layouts/chatbot/index.js` to read the key from `process.env.REACT_APP_TOGETHER_API_KEY` instead of the hardcoded constant.
+    - Update the code in `src/layouts/chatbot/index.js` to read the key from `process.env.REACT_APP_GEMINI_API_KEY` instead of the hardcoded constant.

 4.  **Run the development server:**